 While many visiting Niagara Falls head to the Canadian side, you can still enjoy the incredible beauty of these falls right in New York.
-As one of the world's natural wonders, Niagara Falls will catch your breath as you walk alongside the water and take in the large, cascading falls.
+As one of the world's most beautiful natural wonders, Niagara Falls will catch your breath as you walk alongside the water and take in the large, cascading falls.

 Take a ride on Maid of the Mist, where you'll be so close to Niagara Falls you might get soaked!
 In the summer, the park features nightly lights – and sometimes fireworks – that illuminate the falls.

 Address: Niagara Falls, NY 14303

 Despite its name, there's a lot of life amidst Death Valley National Park.
 The region, which sits below sea level and is famous for a never-ending drought and extreme summer heat, is home to tall peaks, wildflowers, and diverse wildlife.

 At the Racetrack Playa, watch as sailing stones drift across the desert floor on their own.
 Look out across Badwater Basin, the lowest point in North America.
-The astonishing desert landscape will leave you speechless.
+The astonishing desert landscape is one of the most beautiful places to see in America, which will leave you speechless.